 What Is Likability?

-Naturally, "likability" is somewhat subjective.
+Naturally, likability is subjective.
 Do you relate to the character?
-Do you think they're a good, morally sound person?
-That's going to depend on your own preferences and life experience.
-A character someone else really likes might be a character you hate, or only tolerate.
-You might consider there to be multiple kinds of "likability," different traits and different actions that can be accepted or appreciated.
+Do you think they're a good person?
+Would you want to be friends with them?
+That's all going to depend on your own preferences and life experience.
+A character someone else really likes might be a character you hate or vice versa.
+You might see multiple kinds of "likability" through the different traits and actions that you appreciate.

-For those of you who don't know, Tumblr is a social media site very famous for its fandom-ing.
-Lots of fans of TV shows and movies and books on there.
+For those of you who don't know, Tumblr is a social media site famous for its support of fandoms.
 It basically works as a picture/gif/text sharing site, and your personal page is called a "blog".
 Some people blog exclusively on Tumblr.

-Now, I had a Tumblr for a while, but I became intimidated by the culture there, so I switched to Pinterest.
+I had a Tumblr for a while, but I became intimidated by the culture there, so I switched to Pinterest.
 However, there are some Tumblr blogs that I really like, and I still check them out.
-So today I thought I'd share with you some of my favorite blogs on Tumblr!
+So today I thought I'd share with you some of my favorites!
 Enjoy.

 Dating Tips from the Doctor and Friendship Tips from Sherlock

-If you're looking for a good, fun fandom blog for either Doctor Who or Sherlock, these are the way to go.
+If you're looking for a fun fandom blog for either Doctor Who or Sherlock, these are one way to go.
 Run by the same person, these two Tumblrs take fan suggestions and create "tips" from these two protagonists on the two subjects they're probably worst at: for the Doctor, romance, and for Sherlock, friendship.
-Occasionally, as well, people will ask for specific advice then "answered" by one of the characters.
+Occasionally, people will ask for specific advice "answered" by one of the characters.
 This makes for some fantastic hilarity, naturally.